Skip to content

 Ideas from philosophers also shaped minimalism.
 Ludwig Wittgenstein's thoughts on language were important.
 He said meaning comes from use.
 This fit well with minimalist ideas.

 Japanese art also influenced minimalism.
 Zen Buddhism taught that less is more.
 This idea matched minimalist thinking.
-It helped make the movement more interesting.
+It helped make the movement more interesting and deep.

 The Impact of Technology on Minimalist Art